twVolc/PyCamPermanent/README.md

 Software for permanent installation PiCam

 To install:
+> ./conf/cam_specs.txt needs to be set to the correct band on the pis
+>
 > ./conf/processing_setting_defaults.txt needs to be modified to load clear sky images for specific location
 >
 > sudo apt install exfat-fuse exfat-utils for SSD compatibility on pi